 Efforts to understand the ecology of mixed environmental microbial populations are often hindered by our inability to collectively study the morphology, physiology, and taxonomy of distinct taxa on a meaningful scale.
 By correlating different single cell resolving spectroscopic and microscopic methods onto a single sample, more meaningful ecophysiological interpretations can be made.
-Cultivation-independent techniques such as microautoradiography and nano-scale secondary ion mass spectrometry (NanoSIMS), as well as next generation physiology approaches such as Raman microspectroscopy (Raman), have been used to study the in situ function and interactions of uncultured microbes (1).
+Cultivation-independent techniques such as microautoradiography and nano-scale secondary ion mass spectrometry (NanoSIMS), as well as next-generation physiology approaches such as Raman microspectroscopy (Raman), have been used to study the in situ function and interactions of uncultured microbes [1].
 In conjunction with omic tools, these techniques provide insights into the chemical composition and metabolic activity of cells.
 However, because they are typically applied separately, meaningful correlations between individual cells and the relevant sets of measurements are often hard (or impossible) to draw.
-By applying multiple microscopic and spectroscopic analyses on a single sample, an approach referred to as correlative microscopy (2), the limitations of a single technique can be overcome, and the results combined into a single dataset that provides micro- to nano-scale information of a biological sample (3).
+By applying multiple microscopic and spectroscopic analyses on a single sample, an approach referred to as correlative microscopy [2], the limitations of a single technique can be overcome, and the results combined into a single dataset that provides micro- to nano-scale information of a biological sample [3].

-Correlative microscopy was developed as a means to overcome the limitations in resolution of conventional light microscopy by combining fluorescence microscopy (FM) with electron microscopy (EM), thus allowing for ultrastructural features within eukaryotic cells to be studied in greater detail (4, 5).
-The correlation of light and electron microscopy has since become a standard tool for the study of human cells and tissues (6-10), but is comparatively underdeveloped in microbial ecology.
-Recent approaches in microbial ecology have combined 16S rRNA targeted fluorescent in situ hybridization (FISH) with scanning electron microscopy (SEM) to study specific populations of magnetotactic bacteria that had been magnetically enriched from their respective habitats (11, 12).
-Additionally, FISH has been used in combination with transmission electron microscopy (TEM) to study the ultrastructural differences between cells of uncultured methanotrophic consortia (13) and with atomic force microscopy and Raman to study the morphology of cells belonging to the candidate phylum Acetothermia (14).
-An alternative approach, which has not yet been combined with FISH, is to resin-embed natural samples of appropriate water content (soil, sediment) and study the sample's spatial structure and cell activity via a combination of FM, EM, energy-dispersive X-ray spectroscopy (EDS), and microtomography (15-17).
-Analytical techniques such as NanoSIMS have offered an additional dimension of information, providing nanometer resolution maps of the elemental and isotopic composition of cells (18).
-This technique has been used in conjunction with stable isotope probing (SIP) to map the distribution of labeled cellular products within eukaryotic cells and correlate it with FM and TEM (9).
-In addition to SIP-FISH-NanoSIMS, SIP-FISH-Raman has also been used to explore the activity of microbes (19, 20), though to our knowledge Raman has never been correlated with NanoSIMS and SEM.
+Correlative microscopy was developed as a means to overcome the limitations in resolution of conventional light microscopy by combining fluorescence microscopy (FM) with electron microscopy (EM), thus allowing for ultrastructural features within eukaryotic cells to be studied in greater detail [4, 5].
+The correlation of light and electron microscopy has since become a standard tool for the study of human cells and tissues [6-10], but is comparatively underdeveloped in microbial ecology.
+Recent approaches in microbial ecology have combined 16S rRNA targeted fluorescence in situ hybridization (FISH) with scanning electron microscopy (SEM) to study specific populations of magnetotactic bacteria that had been magnetically enriched from their respective habitats [11-13].
+Additionally, FISH has been used in combination with transmission electron microscopy (TEM) to study the ultrastructural differences between cells of uncultured methanotrophic consortia [14] and with atomic force microscopy and Raman to study the morphology of cells belonging to the candidate phylum Acetothermia [15].
+An alternative approach, which has not yet been combined with FISH, is to resin-embed natural samples of appropriate water content (soil, sediment) and study the sample's spatial structure and cell activity via a combination of FM, EM, energy-dispersive X-ray spectroscopy (EDS), and

+1Department of Chemistry and Biochemistry, Montana State University, Bozeman, MT 59717, USA.
+2Center for Biofilm Engineering, Montana State University, Bozeman, MT 59717, USA.
+3Thermal Biology Institute, Montana State University, Bozeman, MT 59717, USA.
+4Environmental Molecular Sciences Laboratory, Pacific Northwest National Laboratory, Richland, WA 99354, USA.
+5Department of Microbiology and Cell Biology, Montana State University, Bozeman, MT 59717, USA. [∞]email: roland.hatzenpichler@montana.edu microtomography [16-18].
+Analytical techniques such as NanoSIMS have offered an additional dimension of information, providing nanometer resolution maps of the elemental and isotopic composition of cells [19].
+This technique has been used in conjunction with stable isotope probing (SIP) to map the distribution of labeled cellular products within eukaryotic cells and correlate it with FM and TEM [9].
+In addition to SIP-FISH-NanoSIMS, SIP-FISH-Raman has also been used to explore the activity of microbes [20, 21], though to our knowledge Raman has never been correlated with NanoSIMS and SEM.
 Despite these exciting developments, the use of correlative microscopy in microbial ecology has remained limited.